 For many businesses, the effectiveness of marketing is simply the number of leads generated by specific tactical activity.
 While lead generation is an obvious measure of marketing effectiveness, it is far from exhausting what marketing has to offer.

-6. Having the tools to evaluate evidence in real time and automating as much as your marketing as possible.
-Above all, marketing is about engagement and the greater the level of engagement you get from target audiences, the more effective your marketing will be.
-In the Digital Age, it may that many of the prospects you engage will take time to decide when they want to buy from you.
+Being patient and thinking for the long as well as the short term.
+Marketing is about engagement and the greater the level of engagement you get from target audiences, the more effective your marketing will be.
+It may be that many of the prospects you engage will take time to decide when they want to buy from you.
 This process can take weeks, months and in some B2B markets, years.

 The fact that prospects who engage with your brand don’t turn into leads immediately does not mean your marketing is ineffective.
 On the contrary, it means your marketing is engaging and nurturing prospects in exactly the way it should if it's to create long-term value.

 So, if you want your marketing to be effective, first look at ALL the ways marketing can help your business and then engage an agency that knows how to work with evidence, emotion and complex commercial environments in which your marketing has to create value.